 Inclusion Criteria and Source Types

 Systematic reviews define narrow, explicit inclusion criteria, typically restricted to specific study designs.
 A systematic review of intervention effectiveness usually includes only randomized controlled trials, or at most quasi-experimental studies.
 Sources are limited to empirical research.
-Theoretical papers, editorials, and expert opinions are excluded.
-PRISMA 2020 provides the reporting standard.
+Theoretical papers, editorials, and expert opinions are excluded. explore prisma 2020 provides the reporting standard.

 Integrative reviews cast a deliberately wide net.
 The hallmark of an integrative review is its inclusion of diverse source types: randomized trials, observational studies, qualitative studies, mixed-methods research, theoretical and conceptual papers, dissertations, and sometimes policy documents or clinical guidelines.
 This breadth is the defining feature and primary strength of the approach.